IgniteUI/indigo-design-docfx/en/components/radio-group.md

 ## Interaction State

-The Radio Group can be inserted in an enabled or disabled state, as well as you can set the state of each radio button in the group individually.
+The Radio Group can be inserted in an enabled or disabled state.

 <img class="responsive-img" src="../images/radiogroup_enabled-state.png" srcset="../images/radiogroup_enabled-state@2x.png 2x" />
 <img class="responsive-img" src="../images/radiogroup_disabled-state.png" srcset="../images/radiogroup_disabled-state@2x.png 2x" />

+You may also set the state of a radio button in the group to disabled to disallow user interaction with it.

 <img class="responsive-img" src="../images/radiogroup_enabled&disabled-state.png" srcset="../images/radiogroup_enabled&disabled-state@2x.png 2x" />

 ## Theme